Photo by Tit Košir

 “It’s my basic belief, and the premise of my teaching is that all yoga comes back to the breath; otherwise, it’s simply just a gymnastic exercise.
 But, of course, if that were the case, the greatest yogis would be circus performers and gymnasts.”

 Each body has a specific constitution from where your practice should start.
 You practice yoga to become your own teacher and learn to recognize your body’s needs for balanced functioning.
 Test your body limits, and go beyond, but don’t hurt yourself during that exploration.
+Always think of Ahimsa.
 Remember to be gentle to yourself yet willing to see the improvement.
 Some days you will feel better at mat some days you will give up due to various reasons, don’t reprove yourself and just come back to the mat as soon as obstacles are gone.
+In which case, there is nothing wrong with the believing and following a tradition, as well as, at times, deviating from its instruction when it is seen lacking.

 Do not compare yourself with anyone.
 You follow your own path.
-If you think of Asteya or non-stealing, translating this observance to practice on the mat will help you to find your authentic self-expression in practice.
-Maybe, you need to accept that some postures your body follows harder than others, while others can slip in with ease and grace.
+If you think of Asteya or non-stealing, translating this observance to practice on the mat will help you find your authentic self-expression.
+You may need to accept that in some postures, your body goes harder than others, while others can slip in easily and gracefully.
 Be gentle with your body and love it as is with all its peculiarities.
 Ayurveda knowledge will always be helpful in understanding your body’s innate capabilities.
 Your Prakriti or your personal footprint (dosha) is unique, and practice can help you to bring it to the full potential of expression in tune with natural laws.

 Many teachers say that the most challenging part of the practice is stepping onto your mat.
 And this is actually true.
-Ashtanga is physically demanding, but it is also a moving meditation that helps recharge and lifts us up.
+Ashtanga is physically demanding and a moving meditation that helps recharge and lifts us up.
 And so, with time, we learn to step onto our mat, surrender to the process and let the practice take us where we are meant to go that day.
 It is not rare that you step on the mat with one intention and veer from that planned road somewhere else.

 Sometimes there are more powerful influences that we might not even understand.
 The cue?
 Watch nature and adapt to it.
 When it is cold outside, you will need more time to heat up the joints and muscles.
 It’s just biophysics.